finnformica/cv/README.md

 # cv

-using a html tutorial a personal website for a CV has been created.
+Created a basic personal website for the cv using a tutorial.
 Looking into using the basic html tags along with some css styling and hosting the website on Github pages.